The best Word to PDF converters make it simple and easy to save and manage Word files as PDF files.

-The PDF file format has certain advantages over Word’s DOC format, especially when you need to share documents with other people.
-PDFs have been an open standard since 2008, and all modern operating systems and web browsers can display PDFs perfectly.
+The PDF file format has certain advantages over Word’s .doc format, especially when you need to share documents with other people for desktop and laptop devices.
+PDFs have been an open standard since 2008, and all modern operating systems and web browsers are perfectly capable of displaying PDFs.

-In this article, we put the best Word to PDF converter software to the test.
+In this article, we feature the best Word to PDF converter software currently available.